• Skip to primary navigation

 Salad Shirazi is so versatile and can be paired up with so many dishes!
 I cannot even count the number of dishes I like to enjoy my salad with!
 Some common pairings for you to try include:-

-• Stews: Persian stews, such as Ghormeh Sabzi (herb stew) or Fesenjan (pomegranate walnut stew), can be beautifully complemented by the fresh and tangy flavors of this salad.
+• Stews: Persian stews, such as Ghormeh Sabzi (herb stew) or Fesenjan (pomegranate walnut stew).

 • Flatbreads: Flatbreads like chapati, naan or pita are excellent for scooping up the salad.

-• Falafel or Dolmas: Middle Eastern vegetarian dishes such as falafel or dolmas (stuffed grape leaves) can also pair well with this salad.
+• Middle Eastern vegetarian dishes such as falafel or dolmas (stuffed grape leaves).

-• As a low-carb alternative, serve with konjac or cauliflower rice.
+• As a low-carb alternative, serve it with konjac or cauliflower rice.

 useful tips